 Send them an “Adverse Action” letter or email.
 Explain that you have rejected their application because of their bad credit report.
 You need to give exact reasons.

 In the letter, include information about the reporting agency you used to file their credit report, including their name, address, and phone number.

 The applicant has the right to request a copy of the report within 60 days; it is your responsibility to inform them of this right.

-You may decide to accept the tenant’s application despite red flags on their credit report.
+You may decide to accept the resident’s application despite red flags on their credit report.
 If so, it is within your right to request a higher security deposit or a co-signer for the lease.
-However, in order to do so, you must provide a similar “adverse action” letter to the tenant.
+However, in order to do so, you must provide a similar “adverse action” letter to the resident.
 This letter must explain that you have chosen these extra requirements because of the results of their credit check.

 As a landlord, it is in your best interest to run a credit check on your new lease applicants.
-The information in these reports allows you to make a well-informed decision on who to accept as a new tenant on your property.
+The information in these reports allows you to make a well-informed decision on who to accept as a new resident on your property.
 By taking a little extra time and effort to go through this process, you will protect your financial investment and make more money in the long run.

 Start the conversation!